kubepreset/kubepreset/CONTRIBUTING.md

 You can look at the issues [with help wanted label][help-wanted] for items that you can work on.

-If you need help, please feel free to [reach out in our discussion group!][group]
+If you need help, please feel free to [reach out to our discussion group!][group]

 When contributing to this repository, please first discuss the change you wish